rikima-mitsuhashi/UTIMG-VT-2020-05-WinEXE/README.md

 ### 2. Access to the VirusTotal Malware Sample Folder

-* Move to 2020-05-06 folder.
+* Download Win32_EXE.7z from 2020-05-06 folder.
-* Download Win32_EXE.7z.

 ### 3. Unzip malware files
-* See the README of VirusTotal Malware Sample folder.
+* See the README of the VirusTotal Malware Sample folder.
 * Note that these are real malware.

 ### 4. Make directory and copy malware files